Chinese (CHIN)College of Arts and Humanities

-The Chinese major provides the training and cultural background needed for entering East Asia-related careers in such fields as higher education, the arts, business, government, international relations, agriculture, or the media.
+The Chinese major (CHIN) provides the training and cultural background needed for entering East Asia-related careers in such fields as higher education, the arts, business, government, international relations, agriculture, or the media.
 Students may also consider a double major in Chinese and another discipline such as business, government and politics, economics, or journalism.
 Chinese students have the option of applying to live in St. Mary's Hall (Language House) and participating in a study abroad program.

 Requirements for the Major

 As of Fall 2007, the Chinese major requires 39 credits: 18 or language and 18 of non-language electives, as described below.

 I. Language requirements.
 18 credits of Chinese language at the 200 level or above.
 Students placing into the program at higher levels should reach at least the level of CHIN302 or CHIN306 but may substitute non-language courses on China-related subjects for some of these 18 credits.
 (The final decision on what substitute courses may be used for the major rests with the Chinese Program and Chinese Advisor.)
 Language courses accepted for the major include:

 II.
 Literature.
 3 credits of Chinese literature at 300 level or above.
 Courses accepted include:

 III.
 Linguistics.
 CHIN307 and 3 credits of Chinese linguistics at 300 level or above.
 Courses accepted include:

 IV.
 History/Civilization.
 6 credits of Chinese history/civilization offered by other departments.
 Courses accepted include, but are not limited to:

 "Special Topics" and "Colloquium" courses (those with variable numbers, ending in 8 or 9 and followed by a letter) may be acceptable depending on the actual title and content of the course at the time it is offered.
 The final determination is in the hands of the Chinese Program and the Chinese advisor.